Dvach: Blocking attempts

 In August 2015, the /g/ ("naked girls") board was blocked in Russia after alleged posts of child pornography.

 In May 2017, Dvach was blocked in Ukraine, along with other services hosted by the Mail.Ru Group.

 In November 2019, Russian Internet regulators demanded that Dvach delete posts degrading state symbols, and threatened the site with blocking.

 Dvach's official Twitter account was blocked on 14 March 2020.
 Representatives said it was due to copyright infringement on the new account, but users speculated that it was related to a conflict with Russian feminist activists.

 In March 2020, Dvach was temporarily blocked due to COVID-19 misinformation.

 Hacking cases

 Back in 2011, Dvach users were accused of DDoS attacks against opposition websites.

-After the Kerch Polytechnic College massacre, the perpetrator's (Vladislav Roslyakov) accounts were hacked and his direct messages were posted on Dvach making him popular among users.
+After the Kerch Polytechnic College massacre, the perpetrator's (Vladislav Roslyakov) accounts were hacked and his direct messages were posted on Dvach making him even more popular among users.

 In July 2019, hackers stole 7.5 TB of data from the SyTech company, an FSB contractor.
 They also defaced the company's website with the Yoba meme.

 In October 2019, a Dvach user hacked the NATO Rapid Deployable Corps – Italy website.
 He replaced the info about the corps commander with a derisive biography of Namazov.
 He placed a link to 2ch.hk accompanied by the Yoba meme.